-In the United States, Great-West Financial is a leading provider of employer-sponsored retirement savings plans and of individual life insurance sold through banks.
-In addition to employer-sponsored defined contribution plans, Great-West Financial provides enrollment services, communication materials, investment options and education services as well as fund management, investment and advisory services.
-Retirement services and products are marketed nationwide through brokers, consultants, advisors, third-party administrators and banks.
+In the United States, Great-West Financial is a leading provider of employer-sponsored retirement savings plans in the public/non-profit and corporate sectors.
+Under the Empower Retirement brand name, Great-West Financial offers employer-sponsored defined contribution plans, enrollment services, communication materials, investment options and education services as well as fund management, investment and advisory services.
+Retirement services and products are marketed nationwide through brokers, consultants, advisors, third-party administrators and financial institutions.
 Through its FASCore subsidiary, it offers private-label recordkeeping and administrative services for financial institutions and other providers of defined contribution plans and associated defined benefit plans.
 Great-West Financial also provides life insurance, annuity products and retirement accounts for individuals as well as executive benefits products.
-These products are distributed through its wholesale and retail sales force, banks, broker-dealers, investment advisors, and specialized consultants.
+These products are distributed through its wholesale and retail sales force, financial institutions, broker dealers, investment advisors, and specialized consultants.

-Putnam provides investment management, certain administrative functions, distribution, and retirement plan services.
+Putnam provides investment management, certain administrative functions and distribution services.
 Putnam offers a broad range of investment products, including equity, fixed income, absolute return and alternative strategies, through the Putnam Funds, Putnam World Trust Funds and institutional portfolios.
 Revenue is derived from the value and composition of assets under management, performance fees, and service and distribution fees.
 Accordingly, fluctuations in the financial markets, and changes in the composition of assets or accounts affect revenues and results of operations.
-Individual retail investors are served through a broad network of distribution relationships with unaffiliated broker-dealers, financial planners, registered investment advisers and other financial institutions that distribute the Putnam Funds to their customers, which, in total, includes nearly 160,000 advisors.
+Individual retail investors are served through a broad network of distribution relationships with unaffiliated broker-dealers, financial planners, registered investment advisors and other financial institutions that distribute the Putnam Funds to their customers, which, in total, include nearly 168,000 advisors.
 Institutional investors are supported by Putnam's dedicated account management, product management, and client service professionals and through strategic relationships with certain investment management firms outside of the United States.
-Retirement plan sponsors and participants are supported by Putnam's dedicated retirement plan professionals and through a relationship with FASCore.
+Additionally, prior to January 1, 2015, retirement plan sponsors and participants were supported by Putnam's dedicated retirement plan professionals and through a relationship with Empower Retirement.
+Effective January 1, 2015, Putnam transitioned retirement plan services to Empower Retirement while retaining the defined contribution investment only business as part of its institutional distribution.